Last update: May 10th 2021

 If I return to Bonaire from an area with an orange/red designation code, will I have to go into quarantine?

-No, but you do have to meet the requirements for travelers coming to Bonaire.
+You do have to meet the requirements for travelers coming to Bonaire.
 See the Q&A “What are the requirements that have to be met when traveling to Bonaire”, on this page.
 The color designation of the country you are traveling from does not matter.
 To prevent the risk of infection as much as possible, the Bonaire Public Health Department urges travelers to adhere to the prevention and hygiene measures during the period between taking the test and arriving on Bonaire.
-Because it occasionally may happen that someone with a negative PCR test result, later on turns out to be infected, travelers are also requested to adhere to the local measures upon arrival on Bonaire.
+Because it occasionally may happen that someone with a negative corona test result, later on turns out to be infected, travelers are also requested to adhere to the local measures upon arrival on Bonaire.
 This is why it is important to adhere to all measures, wherever you are.

 When does a person have to be at a central quarantine location, and when may that person be quarantined at home or at a holiday address?